booch/presentations/proposals/RubyConf/2016/Mocking.md

 Stop Mocking Me!
-(Fake it Until You Make It)
 ================

-Track: Testing
+* Track: Testing
-Audience: Intermediate, Advanced
+* Audience: Intermediate, Advanced

 Abstract (public, 600 characters)
 --------

-Ruby's got several mocking frameworks to choose from, providing all kinds of test doubles -- stubs, mocks, and spies.
+Ruby's got several mocking frameworks to choose from, providing all kinds of test doubles — stubs, mocks, spies, and more.
-But one kind of test double gets overlooked: fakes.
+But one kind of test double gets less attention: fakes.
-The interesting thing about fakes is that you don't even need a mocking framework to use them.
+You don't even need a mocking framework to use fakes effectively.

 In this talk, we'll take a closer look at fakes, and how they compare to the other test doubles.